HomeWhat is Prepayment Rate?Debt FacilityWhat is Prepayment Rate?

 Potentially Avoid Fees or Penalties

-Some loans allow borrowers to pay down principal penalty-free to a certain point.
+Some loans allow borrowers to pay down principal penalty-free to a certain point (generally for mortgages or low interest rate secured assets).
 This allows saving on interest without incurring extra fees.
-Borrowers can take advantage of these provisions through strategic prepayments.

 Build Home Equity Faster

-For secured loans like mortgages and home equity loans or lines, paying principal faster builds the equity in the home at a quicker rate.
-This gives homeowners more financial flexibility in the future.
+For secured loans like mortgages and home equity loans or lines, paying the principal faster builds the equity in the home at a quicker rate.

 Cons of Prepayments for Lenders